Sound Solutions for Churches with High Ceilings and Reverberant Acoustics

 • Amplifiers and connection accessories.

-Choosing the Right Loudspeakers for Churches with High Ceilings
+Selecting the Right Loudspeakers for High-Ceiling Churches

 • Directional column loudspeakers.

-• Installed line array systems.
+• Installed Line-Array systems.

 • Zoned loudspeaker configurations.